 6) Parking –Mick Borton, Softball Chair says ”We don’t have a problem with the dog park proposal in this space, providing that parking is addressed.”
 Our response was that we will present the parking issue in a Dog Club meeting and ask our members to park on Acanthus during Softball Season to minimize any parking problems.

 8) Dog Park Hours?
-To be determined
+4:30 an till 11pm

 9) Security Question - I've noticed a number of animal owners use the basin on the northeast corner of Guadaloupe and Fransworth.
 Some tend not to pick up and allow their animals to run off leash in the basin.
 People being people,..... what are the plans to secure this dog park preventing general public from invading and abusing the planned dog park? -Response:This is answered in # 2 above - Jim V